a-mitani/mastering-ethereum/book/templating.md

 # Templating

+This is an overview of the templating features available in GitBook.
+GitBook uses the Nunjucks and Jinga2 syntax.

+### Variables

 A variable looks up a value from the book context.

-### Define variables

 Variables are defined in the `book.json` file: